indiqusdocs/apiculus/docs/Subscribers/Compute/WindowsInstances/ViewingDetailsofWindowsInstances.md

 ---
 # Viewing Details of Windows Instances

-From [Operating Windows Instances](AboutWindowsInstances), navigate into a Windows Instance and access the **Overview** tab to see its details.
+Toe see the details of Windows Instances, navigate to the [Operating Windows Instances](AboutWindowsInstances), select a Windows Instance and access the **Overview** tab.

 1. Configuration and Availability
     1. The instance's status, **RUNNING**, is displayed in Green, whereas **STOPPED** is displayed in greyed out.
-    2. Information about the networking zone, whether it is a VPC networking zone or a Basic/Flat/EC networking zone.
+    2. Information about the networking zone, whether it is a VPC networking zone or a Basic/Flat networking zone.

 ![Viewing Details of Windows Instances](img/ViewingDetailsofWindowsInstances1.png)